 1 x Carbon credit certified in 2020 from the same reforestation project = $23

 The carbon credit equals the same offset in the same project its just one is older than the other and hasn’t been sold yet.

 The inverse argument – that higher prices correlate with higher quality – is not reliably true either.
 For some offset projects the intrinsic cost for generating greenhouse gas reductions, and the certification process could be a lot higher than others and will therefore need to charge a higher price for offset credits to be financially viable.

 What is the price of your carbon credits?

 At Carbonhalo we’ve adopted a universal approach to our carbon credits price.
 No matter where you live in the world, our carbon offsets will be offered at the same price.
-We also offer fractional carbon credits, that allow exact carbon footprint matching which are on the Blockchain to ensure full traceability.
+We also offer fractional carbon credits, that allow exact carbon footprint matching.